jundalisay/superb/content/en/research/mohammad/quran/sura-048a.md

-48. VICTORY (al-Fath)
+---
+title: "VICTORY (al-Fath)"
+heading: "Chapter 48a of the Quran Simplified"
+date: 2022-01-31
+image: "/covers/quran.jpg"
+description: "This is the Book in which there is no doubt, a guide for the righteous."
+linkb: /research/mohammad/quran/
+linkbtext: "Index"
+linkf: /research/mohammad/quran/
+linkftext: "Index"
+---

-1. We have granted you a conspicuous victory.
-2. That Allah may forgive you your sin, past and to come, and complete His favors upon you, and guide you in a straight path.
+{{< s v="1" >}}  We have granted you a conspicuous victory.{{< s v="2" >}}  That Allah may forgive you your sin, past and to come, and complete His favors upon you, and guide you in a straight path.{{< s v="3" >}}

-3. And
-help you with an unwavering support. is He who sent down tranquility into the hearts of the believers, to add faith to their faith.
-To Allah belong the forces of the heav- ens and the earth.
-Allah is Knowing and
+And help you with an unwavering support.

+is He who sent down tranquility into the hearts of the believers, to add faith to their faith.
+To Allah belong the forces of the heavens and the earth.
+Allah is Knowing and Wise.

-Wise.
-5. He will admit the believers, male and fe- male, into Gardens beneath which rivers flow, to abide therein forever, and He will re- mit their sins.
-That, with Allah, is a great tri- umph.
+{{< s v="5" >}}  He will admit the believers, male and fe- male, into Gardens beneath which rivers flow, to abide therein forever, and He will remit their sins.
+That, with Allah, is a great triumph.

-6. And He will punish the hypocrites, male and female, and the idolaters, male and fe- male, those who harbor evil thoughts about
+6. And He will punish the hypocrites, male and female, and the idolaters, male and female, those who harbor evil thoughts about
 Allah.
-They are surrounded by evil; and Allah is angry with them, and has cursed them, and has prepared for them Hell—a miserable des- tination.
+They are surrounded by evil; and Allah is angry with them, and has cursed them, and has prepared for them Hell—a miserable destination.

 7. To Allah belong the troops of the heavens and the earth.
 Allah is Mighty and Wise.

-8. We sent you as a witness, and a bearer of good news, and a warner.
-9. That you may believe in Allah and His Mes- senger, and support Him, and honor Him, and praise Him morning and evening.
+8. We sent you as a witness, and a bearer of good news, and a warner.{{< s v="9" >}}  That you may believe in Allah and His Mes- senger, and support Him, and honor Him, and praise Him morning and evening.

-10. Those who pledge allegiance to you are pledging allegiance to Allah.
+{{< s v="10" >}}  Those who pledge allegiance to you are pledging allegiance to Allah.
 The hand of Al- lah is over their hands.
-Whoever breaks his
-4. It
-pledge breaks it to his own loss.
+Whoever breaks his {{< s v="4" >}}  It pledge breaks it to his own loss.
 And whoever fulfills his covenant with Allah, He will grant him a great reward.

-11. The Desert-Arabs who remained behind will say to you, “Our belongings and our fam- ilies have preoccupied us, so ask forgiveness for us.”
+{{< s v="11" >}}  The Desert-Arabs who remained behind will say to you, “Our belongings and our fam- ilies have preoccupied us, so ask forgiveness for us.”
 They say with their tongues what is not in their hearts.
 Say, “Who can avail you anything against Allah, if He desires loss for you, or desires gain for you?”

 In fact, Allah is Informed of what you do.

-12. But you thought that the Messenger and the believers will never return to their fami- lies, and this seemed fine to your hearts; and you harbored evil thoughts, and were uncivi- lized people.
+12. But you thought that the Messenger and the believers will never return to their families, and this seemed fine to your hearts; and you harbored evil thoughts, and were uncivilized people.

-13. He who does not believe in Allah and His Messenger—We have prepared for the disbe- lievers a Blazing Fire.
+13. He who does not believe in Allah and His Messenger—We have prepared for the disbelievers a Blazing Fire.

-14. To Allah belongs the kingdom of the heav- ens and the earth.
+14. To Allah belongs the kingdom of the heavens and the earth.
 He forgives whomever He wills, and He punishes whomever He wills.
-Allah is Forgiving and Merciful.

 15. Those who lagged behind will say when you depart to collect the gains, “Let us follow you.”
 They want to change the Word of Al- lah.
 Say, “You will not follow us; Allah has said so before.”
 Then they will say, “But you are jealous of us.”
 In fact, they understand only a little.
-16. Say to the Desert-Arabs who lagged be- hind, “You will be called against a people of great might; you will fight them, unless they submit.
+{{< s v="16" >}}Say to the Desert-Arabs who lagged be- hind, “You will be called against a people of great might; you will fight them, unless they submit.
 If you obey, Allah will give you a fine